anthonyumpad/blog/readme.md

 4. Run `bower install`
 5. Setup the MySQL db, add your preferred database name and update the .env file.
 6. Run the migrations.
 7. Run the seeders.
-(You can add or remove sandbox account by editing the seeder file)
+(You can add or remove sandbox accounts by editing the seeder file)
 8. Done.

 ## Main Routes